Why does your site never appear in responses from AI systems such as ChatGPT, Gemini, or Perplexity?

 Analyses published by OpenAI show that the reliability of sources directly influences the quality of the responses generated.
 To increase your E-E-A-T (Experience, Expertise, Authority, Trust) score, your content must include:

-1. Statistics: Recent statistics and percentages.
+1. Quantitative data: Recent statistics and percentages.

 2. Recognized sources: Citations from official or academic reports.